 Mexico City is open for business and welcoming travelers with open arms,” says Paula Feltrin, the Director of Marketing and PR at the St. Regis Resorts in Mexico.

-Mexico City and the surrounding areas suffered a devastating 7.1 magnitude earthquake just a couple years ago.
+Mexico City and the surrounding areas suffered a devastating 7.1 magnitude earthquake just a few years ago.
 It killed more than 200 people in Mexico and toppled dozens of buildings.
 While some areas were hit badly, all the main tourist areas have been repaired.
 The airport was only closed for a few hours the day of the quake and most museums and cultural attractions reopened soon after and were approved as structurally sound.

 With no doubt, one of the best ways to help citizens is by traveling to Mexico City and supporting local businesses, such as hotels, restaurants, museums, parks and attractions,” says Feltrin.
 “Though some buildings did get affected, especially in Condesa and Roma neighborhoods, restaurants are open for business and in need of support from diners.”